Flash crash: Flash Crash of European Stock Markets on May 2, 2022

 On May 2, 2022, from 9:56 to 10:01 CET the Swedish OMXS30 index dropped 6.8%, the Norwegian OBX 4.1%, the Danish OMXC25 -6.7% and the Finnish OMXH25 -7.5%.
 Other European indices dropped too, although not as severely as the Nordic exchanges.
 The German DAX dropped 1.6% and the European STOXX 600 2.2%.
 At their lowest point around €300bn or $315bn had been erased from the markets.
-The indices quickly rebounded to levels at or slightly below what is was before the crash.
+The indices quickly rebounded to levels at or slightly below what it was before the crash.
 A spokesperson for Nasdaq said the crash was not because of internal server errors or hacker attacks.
 Nasdaq stated that trades done during the crash would not be cancelled on the exchanges that it operates.
-There were rumours that Citigroup had accidentally sold a large basket of European stocks over the market.
-Later in the afternoon Nasdaq confirmed that the flash crash was due to a very large accidental sell order by a market participant, a so called fat-finger error.
+There were rumors that Citigroup had accidentally sold a large basket of European stocks over the market.
+Later in the afternoon Nasdaq confirmed that the flash crash was due to a very large accidental sell order by a market participant, a so-called fat-finger error.
 Nasdaq would not comment which market participant it was.
 Later in the day Citigroup admitted that the crash was caused by "an error when inputting a transaction" by one of its traders at their London trading desk.